blinkk/degu/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) on how to develop for yano-js.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) on how to develop for degu.

 ## License